JuliaAI/MLJ.jl/docs/src/machines.md

 redundant calculations for certain kinds of model mutations (eg, increasing the number of epochs in a neural network).

-The interested reader can learn more on machine internals by examining the simplified code excerpt in [Internals](internals.md).

 ```@example machines
 using MLJ; color_off() # hide
 forest = EnsembleModel(atom=(@load DecisionTreeClassifier), n=10);